termoose/EasyServer/README.md

 EasyServer
 ==========

+**Note: Saša Jurić has a much more complete library available:** https://github.com/sasa1977/exactor

 Tired of defining your `handle_call` or `handle_cast` functions as well as the client functions for issuing the `GenServer.call` and `GenServer.cast`?
 Look no further!

 Add the library to your `deps` in `mix.exs`: